business

 Texas

 • Price: The cost of registering an LLC in Texas is more than three times the cost of registering an LLC in California.
-Texas LLC Certificate of Formation has a one-time cost of $300 for filing through mail or $308 for online filing.
-Texas also requires the designation of a Registered Agent, with a Texas address, to receive legal documents for the LLC.
+The Texas LLC Certificate of Formation has a one-time cost of $300 for filing through mail or $308 for online filing.
+Texas also requires the designation of a Registered Agent with a Texas address to receive legal documents for the LLC.
 California residents planning on registering an LLC in Texas should expect to pay about $125 per year for a Commercial Registered Agent.

 • Ease of Registration: Like most states, Texas allows online filing and filing through the mail.

-• Asset Protection: Texas is an exception to the traditional corporate veil rules, and instead follows the ‘actual fraud rule’.
+• Asset Protection: Texas is an exception to the traditional corporate veil rules, and instead follows the 'actual fraud rule.'
 Under this rule, owners or members of the LLC cannot be held liable for corporate obligations unless they used the LLC to commit actual fraud.

 Delaware

-• Price: Between Texas, California and Delaware, Delaware is the most expensive state to register an LLC.
+• Price: Between Texas, California, and Delaware, Delaware is the most expensive state to register an LLC.
 The costs of registering an LLC in Delaware often outweigh the benefits a smaller business can expect to receive.
 The initial one-time filing fee is $90 ($99 for a 24-hour turnaround).
 Like Texas, California residents can expect to pay up to an additional $100/year for a Commercial Registered Agent.
 Delaware also requires all Delaware LLCs, regardless of their principal place of business or size, to pay an additional $300/year for the Delaware Franchise Tax.

-• Ease of Registration: Like most states, Delaware allows online filing and filing through
+• Ease of Registration: Like most states, Delaware allows online filing and filing through mail.

 • Privacy: Delaware allows anonymity and nominee officers.